Weβre overhauling Dgraphβs docs to make them clearer and more approachable. If

 Vector embedding

-directive is used in conjunction with @embedding
+The @search directive is used in conjunction with @embedding directive to

 define the HNSW index on vector embeddings.
 These vector embeddings are obtained